aryaman-dscodes/Data-Management-for-the-Pharmacy/README.md

 1. Manual record management
 2. Manual management of sales and purchases
-3. Manual data entry as was as difficulty in modification of record
+3. Manual data entry as well as difficulty in modification of record

 Which could cause error prone operation and its not easy to maintain accuracy level in manual system.